kinktrails/kinktrails/cards/levels/level-4.md

 ### 🌄 The Summit

-- Sunrise photo together
+- Sunrise photo together — wild, messy, free
 - End the hike sticky, messy, and laughing — cover each other in leftovers
-- Final twist: Lock up with a timer lock before taking the photo
+- Final twist: Lock up with a timer lock before taking the photo — surrender symbolized

 **Upgrade available** →